geomin76/photoframed/README.md

-# Put it in the Louvre
+# Photo framed

+A small project to basically "frame" a photograph as if it was in a museum, along with the text card

+Just for fun!